fominv/Random-Rotation-Upscaling/README.md

+ <font color="red">**NOTE:**</font> This repository may be out of date.
+It will not be changed however, as it is linked the corresponding paper.
+For an updated repository visit [here](https://gitea.fomin.xyz/vfomin/Random_Rotation_Upscaling)!

+ ***

 # Random Rotation Upscaling

-This repository contains files necessary to perform the presented simulation study on Random Rotation Upscaling in my master thesis.
+This repository contains files necessary to perform the simulation study on Random Rotation Upscaling in my master thesis.

 ### How to use this repository?